tiksem/KotlinSpirit/README.md

 You may be wondering how do we get results from nested rules during parsing. `parseWithResult` function of Parser is quite limited.

 ## Rule callbacks
-Each rule can have a custom callback specified, this callback is called when the rule is succesful.
+Each rule can have a custom callback specified, this callback is called when the rule is successful.
 Let's come back to our first example where we parsed a key-value pair of name and age.
 And specify callbacks to retrieve the results.
 ```Kotlin
 var name = ""
 var age = -1